NoraCodes/fives/README.md

 ![A Fives Astable C and a Fives Astable, showing the use of the PERIOD parameter.](res/astable-c-sample.png)

-CV applied to the inputs overrides the knob parameters.
+CV applied to the inputs are scaled by the knob parameters.
 Negative voltages are disregarded.